digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 <!--presenter notes

-Here’s the cleaned-up version:

----
+Here’s my cleaned-up more accessible version of the Bentley Diagram.

 The Bentley Historical Library's integrated system achieved the following: